hegaajarad/BankAccountSystem/README.md

 This is a simple bank account system

-it allowed you to creat new Clint's and make Deposit or withdraw form the clint account
+it allowed you to creat new Clients and make Deposit or withdraw form the Client account

 pip install -r requirements.txt